ISISComputingGroup/ibex_developers_manual/doc/deployment/deploy/ansible.md

 This is for deploying software to NDXes.
 Currently this stops the server if it is running and installs the JDK using the `jdk` role.

-To use this you need to run `ansible-playbook windows/instrument_deploy.yaml` - it should prompt for hosts.
+To use this you need to run `ansible-playbook windows/instrument_deploy.yaml --ask-vault-pass` - it should prompt for hosts.

 ### `deploy_wincred.yaml`